My Baby – Week 3

 Colic.
 What is it, and how do you know if your baby is suffering from it?
 Colic is defined as a baby crying non-stop for at least three hours a day, three days a week, and for at least three weeks.
 Most parents of babies with colic would love for their babies to cry only three hours a day; because in reality, colicky babies cry much more than three hours a day.
 It can be nonstop, almost every day of the week.

 Colicky babies cry, and cry, even when they are dry, fed, and burped.
 As the parent of a colicky baby, just remind yourself that there may just be no consoling him.
+There are certain medications that can help severe colic if it’s caused by acid reflux or gas and cutting out certain foods out of your diet or switching to a more gentle formula might help, so be sure to talk to your pediatrician if your baby has colic.

 Has your baby smiled yet?